mkdev85/angel-cam-test/README.md

    - **Endpoint**: URL to get specific camera details.
    - **Request Headers**: Required headers for the request.
    - **Response**: Shows possible responses for success and unauthorized access.

+## Frontend Setup

+### Steps to Set Up the Project:

+1. **Install Dependencies**:

+   - Run `npm i` to install all the required dependencies.

+2. **Configure Environment Variables**:

+   - After installing the dependencies, update the environment variables in `frontend/.env`.
+   - Example: `NEXT_PUBLIC_API_URL=http://127.0.0.1:8000`
+   - **Note**: Ensure the backend server is set up as mentioned in the previous steps to provide the correct backend endpoint address.

+3. **Run the Project**:
+   - To run the project in the development environment, execute `npm run dev`.

+### Main Libraries Used:

+- **Next.js**
+- **TypeScript**
+- **Notistack**
+- **React Query**
+- **React Player**
+- **Material-UI**

+### Tools for Code Consistency:

+- **Plop.js**: Automates the generation of components and React Query files.
+- **Prettier**: Formats the code for consistent styling.
+- **ESLint**: Enforces coding standards and identifies potential errors.

+### Implementation Plan:

+- **Login Page [`/`]**:

+  - The user enters a personal access token to log in.
+  - Upon successful login, the user is redirected to the Cameras page.

+- **Shared Camera Page [`/shared-camera`]**:

+  - Displays all shared cameras with their respective snapshots.

+- **Live Video Page [`/shared-camera/:cameraId`]**:

+  - Displays the live stream of the selected camera.
+  - If we have recordings then we are displaying the recorded segments.
+  - We have various segments as per the date range.
+So we have added filtering as per the date range.
+I'm doing the following:

+  **API Integration**:

+  - Calls the `/recordings` API to retrieve recording details.
+  - Example response:
+    ```json
+    {
+      "status": "RECORDING",
+      "retention": "P3D",
+      "deactivated_at": null,
+      "recording_start": "2024-08-06T02:07:38Z",
+      "recording_end": "2024-08-09T08:09:02Z"
+    }
+    ```
+  - **Segment Handling**:
+    - The overall duration between `recording_start` and `recording_end` is divided into 12-hour segments.
+    - This approach minimizes API calls and optimizes rendering.
+    - Date ranges are displayed in a dropdown, with segment details shown based on the selected duration.

+### Frontend Improvements:

+- Implement pagination on the `/shared-camera` page.
+- Add pagination on the `/shared-camera/:cameraId` page to manage the display of recorded segments, reducing network bandwidth usage.
+- Enhance responsive design to improve user experience across different devices.
+- Implement playback speed control for video streams.